jmintha/pico-temperature-probe/README.md

 ## Instructions:
 - The script temperature.py needs to be uploaded to your Pico and named main.py so it will automatically run.
+- The script needs the onewire and ds18x20 libraries which are included in the Pico micropython firmware.
 - Adjust the SSID and wifi password in the script to match your network
 - change the urequests.get line to point to your own web server
 - connect the red wire to the Pico 3.3V (Pin 36)